phonegap/phonegap-plugin-push/docs/PAYLOAD.md

 Additionally, each push can include a large icon which is used to personalize each push.
 The location of the image may be one of three types.

 The first is the `res/drawable` folder in your app.
-This JSON is sent from FCM:
+This JSON is sent from GCM:

 ```javascript
 {